Pillar guide · 14 min read

 Is a voice AI receptionist HIPAA-compliant?

 It can be, with the right stack.
 Healthcare deployments from PerezCarreno & Coindreau use HIPAA-BAA-covered voice providers (AWS Bedrock voice, OpenAI Enterprise, or self-hosted Whisper), HIPAA-compliant recording storage, and PHI-aware scripting.
 We sign a BAA with the practice and with every subprocessor in the stack.
-Off-the-shelf voice AI tools that do not offer BAAs cannot be used for patient-facing calls — we will not ship that configuration.
+Off-the-shelf voice AI tools that do not offer BAAs cannot be used for patient-facing calls, and we will not ship that configuration.

 What goes wrong most often with voice AI deployments?